IACS-CS/image-editing-starter/CHALLENGES.md

 This is your ultimate challenge where you can showcase your creativity and understanding.

-**Create Your Own Filter**: Develop a unique, artistic filter.
+**Create Your Own Filter**: Develop a unique, artistic or purposeful filter.
 This could be anything from a complex artistic filter to an advanced image processing effect.
 The filter should include multiple options to adjust its behavior and appearance.
+You could analyze an image to pull out data, you could simplify, or you could try to take on a task such as changing the way a sky looks or enhancing people's eyes in close-ups of faces.